samjulien/blog/_posts/2017-06-29-real-world-angular-series-part-2.markdown

 Replace `[MY_FULL_GOOGLE_ACCOUNT_EMAIL]` with your own credentials.
 We're replacing `indexOf()` with a strict equality expression `===` because we want to match a full email address rather than just a domain as in the example rule template.

-> **Note:** If you want to use a non-Google account, make sure you identify the account by an appropriate property.
+> **Note:** If you want to use a non-Google IdP account, make sure you identify the account by an appropriate property.
 Not all properties are returned by all connection types.
 You can also be more explicit regarding the details of the account if you want _all_ accounts with that email to be set as administrators, or if you want only a Google account versus a username/password account to match the check.
 You can check your [Auth0 Users](https://manage.auth0.com/#/users) or test your [Auth0 Social Connections](https://manage.auth0.com/#/connections/social) to see what kind of data is returned and stored from logins from different identity providers.

-We added `app_metadata` with a `roles` array to our users, but since this isn't part of the [OpenID standard claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), we need to add [_custom_ claims](https://auth0.com/docs/scopes/current#custom-claims) in order to include roles data in the ID and access tokens when the `updateAppMetadata()` promise is resolved.
+We added `app_metadata` with a `roles` array to our users, but since this isn't included in the [OpenID standard claims](http://openid.net/specs/openid-connect-core-1_0.html#StandardClaims), we need to add [_custom_ claims](https://auth0.com/docs/scopes/current#custom-claims) in order to include roles data in the ID and access tokens when the `updateAppMetadata()` promise is resolved.

-The `namespace` identifier can be any non-Auth0 HTTP or HTTPS URL and does not have to point to an actual resource.
+The `namespace` identifier can be any non-Auth0 HTTP or HTTPS URL and _does not_ have to point to an actual resource.
 Auth0 enforces this [recommendation from OIDC regarding additional claims](https://openid.net/specs/openid-connect-core-1_0.html#AdditionalClaims) and will _silently exclude_ any claims that do not have a namespace.
 You can read more about [implementing custom claims with Auth0 here](https://auth0.com/docs/scopes/current#custom-claims).

 The key for our custom claim will be `http://myapp.com/roles`.
 This is how we'll retrieve the `roles` array from the ID and access tokens in our Angular app and Node API.
 Our rule assigns the Auth0 user's `app_metadata.roles` to this property.